 - Minimum Tank Size: 20 gals (76 L)

-These are colourful yet small fish and have an oval body along with pointed dorsal and anal fins.
+These are colorful yet small fish and have an oval body along with pointed dorsal and anal fins.
 They are thought to be one of the smallest of the Central American cichlids.

 However, in the wild, they have longer lengths.
 The males are generally longer than the females.
 With proper care, they have a lifespan of about 7 to 9 years.
 They have one nostril on each side, while other types of fish have a set of two.